SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 The correct order for for initialization is:
 1. Set the properties as required for your application.
 2. Attach any interrupts if using attachInterrupt.
-Note that interrupts may also be defined manually - if this is done, you must avoid calling LogicN.attachInterrupt and LogicN.detachInterrupt on any logic block, and write to the appriopriate registers to enable them.
+Note that interrupts may also be defined manually - if this is done, you must avoid calling LogicN.attachInterrupt and LogicN.detachInterrupt on any logic block, and write to the appropriate registers to enable them.
 Interrupts defined this way, particularly if short and simple, will execute much faster.
 Refer to the datasheet for more information.
 2. call `LogicN.init()` to write those properties to the CCL registers.

-The correct proceedure for modifying the configuration of one or more logic blocks:
+The correct procedure for modifying the configuration of one or more logic blocks:
 1. Set the properties as required for all logic blocks being changed.
 2. Call `Logic::stop()`.
 3. Call `LogicN.init()` on all logic blocks that have been changed.
-3. call `Logic::start()` to restart the CCL as a whole.
+4. Call `Logic::start()` to restart the CCL as a whole.

 ## Properties